-Within the current brick, concrete and steel mill building, BCBC will build out structural freezer style clean rooms with sealed aluminum clad EPS panels.
-BCBC will begin operations in a 9,000 to 10,000 square foot section of the building.
-This includes four flower rooms, one vegetative room, and a mother room equaling up to 5,000 square feet of plant growing canopy.
-Manufacturing of extracts will be done in a 160 SF Lab.
-Demised from the manufacturing area, a commercial kitchen for baking edibles and a vault will also be built out.
+Within the current brick, concrete and steel mill building, BCBC will build out structural rooms with sealed aluminum clad EPS panels.
+Operations will begin in a 5,400 square foot section of the building.
+This includes flower room, vegetative room, and a mother room.
+Manufacturing of extracts will be done in a small Lab and a Manufacturing room.
 There is additional space in this building for future expansion for up to a Tier 2 license.
 In renovating the mill, preference will be given to contractors from the Fitchburg area, including minority owned contractors such as construction, architecture, electrical, plumbing, HVAC, and security systems, etc.